DieterReuter/win7-printing-sandbox/README.md

 # Installation
-You'll need [Vagrant](http://vagrantup.com) and [VirtualBox](http://virtualbox.org) to install the Windows 7 Box.
+You'll need [Vagrant](http://vagrantup.com) and [VirtualBox](http://virtualbox.org) to install the Windows 7 sandbox.

 You should have a Windows 7 basebox ready and registered as "win7-box".

-To create the basebox, you could easily use my [basebox-packer](https://github.com/DieterReuter/basebox-packer) Repo.
+To create the basebox, you could easily use my [basebox-packer](https://github.com/DieterReuter/basebox-packer) repo.
 Here you'll need to install [Packer](http://packer.io) first.

 ```bash